hiroshi-teramoto/mixed_module/README.md

 # mixed_module
-Implementation of Algorithms in the paper [Comprehensive Standard System for Generalized Mixed Module and its Application to Singularity Theory](https://www.worldscientific.com/doi/abs/10.1142/S0219498824502219?journalCode=jaa) by Hiroshi Teramoto and Katsusuke Nabeshima (in what follows, we denote this paper as the paper.)
+Implementation of Algorithms in the paper [Comprehensive Standard System for Generalized Mixed Module and its Application to Singularity Theory](https://www.worldscientific.com/doi/abs/10.1142/S0219498824502219?journalCode=jaa) by Hiroshi Teramoto and Katsusuke Nabeshima (In what follows, we denote this paper as the paper.)

 To use the libraries, download all the files and place them into a single directory.
 You will need Singular installed on your machine.
 We have prepared three examples to demonstrate the libraries: